 New laws to better protect the environment

-In July 2021, the Environment Protection Amendment Act 2018 will come into effect.
+The Environment Protection Amendment Act 2018 is intended to come into effect in July 2021.
 This means EPA will be more equipped than ever to meet the environmental challenges facing Victoria.

 The Victorian Government undertook a public inquiry into EPA and released its final conclusions in 2016.
 You told us you want a world class regulator that prevents harm to the environment and public health.